Governance Commitment in Action

 - Director Compensation in Stock.
-On average, 72% of a director’s compensation is paid in Colgate stock.
-Board members also receive stock options each year.
+On average, 81% of a director’s compensation is paid in Colgate equity.

 - Significant Levels of Director Stock Ownership.
 Board members own significant amounts of Colgate stock.
-Under the Company’s stock ownership guidelines, independent directors are required to own stock equal in value to at least five times their annual stock fee.
-For more information on director stock ownership, please see the table included in “Stock Ownership—Stock Ownership of Directors and Executive Officers” in Colgate’s 2017 Proxy Statement.
+Under the Company’s stock ownership guidelines, independent directors are required to own stock equal in value to at least five times their annual share grant.
+For more information on director stock ownership, please see the table included in “Stock Ownership—Stock Ownership of Directors and Executive Officers” in Colgate’s 2018 Proxy Statement.

 Established Policies Guide Governance and Business Integrity

 - Corporate Governance Guidelines.
-First formalized in 1996, the corporate governance guidelines reflect the Board’s views and Company policy regarding significant corporate governance issues.
-As part of its ongoing review of best practices in corporate governance, the Board periodically updates the guidelines.
-The Board believes the guidelines reflect best practices in corporate governance.
+First formalized in 1996, the corporate governance guidelines reflect the Board’s views and Company policy regarding significant corporate governance issues, which the Board believes are best practice.
+As part of its ongoing review of best practices in corporate governance, the Board periodically reviews and updates the guidelines.
 Click here to view Colgate’s Board Guidelines on Significant Corporate Governance Issues.

 - Code of Conduct.
 The Board sponsors the Company’s Code of Conduct, which promotes the highest ethical standards in all of the Company’s business dealings.
-The Global Ethics and Compliance function, headed by a corporate officer who reports to the Audit Committee, oversees compliance with these standards and periodically reviews and updates the Code of Conduct in conjunction with the Company’s Global Legal Organization.
+The Global Ethics and Compliance function, headed by a corporate officer who reports to the CEO and provides reports directly to the Audit Committee, oversees compliance with these standards and periodically reviews and updates the Code of Conduct in conjunction with the Company’s Global Legal Organization.
 The Code of Conduct applies to the Company’s directors and employees, including the CEO, the Chief Financial Officer and the chief accounting officer (Corporate Controller), and satisfies the SEC’s requirements for a code of ethics for senior financial officers.
 Click here to view Colgate’s Code of Conduct.

 - Political Expenditures.
 As set forth in the Company’s Code of Conduct, the Company has a longstanding policy against making contributions to any political party or candidate.
 In addition, each year, the Company advises its U.S. trade associations of this policy to prevent the use of Company dues or contributions for any such expenditures and requests that such associations which receive at least $10,000 annually from the Company confirm their compliance with this policy.